 I’ve also done a bit of research on this, and found although the normal Jello pudding is gluten-free and uses cornstarch as the main thickening agent, the Jello “cook & serve” pudding contains dextrose, which CAN be a hidden source of gluten (it is often made with corn, but can be made from rice or wheat).

 With as much confidence as we can have without a gluten-free label, we can consider Jell-O pudding a gluten-free product.
 It never hurts to read ingredient lists and look for hidden sources of gluten.

-Is Jello gluten-free and vegan?
+Is Jello vegan?

 Jello is gluten-free, however it is not vegan.
 Jello contains gelatin, which is not a vegan product because it comes from animal products.
 Gelatin is made from water, animal bones, ligaments, and skin.
 Since vegans don’t eat any animal products or meat, Jello is not considered to be a vegan product.